MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 * table 1013 "Job Item Price"
 * table 1012 "Job Resource Price"

-The "Business Central (Version 16.0)" calculation uses the following tables:
+The Business Central (Version 16.0) calculation uses the following table:

 <!--* table 7000 "Price List" -->
 * table 7001 "Price List Line"

-Table 7001 "Price List Line" is compatible with all tables used by the Business Central (Version 15.0)" calculation.
+Table 7001 "Price List Line" is compatible with all tables used by the Business Central (Version 15.0) calculation.
 It contains the set of CopyFrom() methods that convert the data from the tables to the Price List Line table.

-If you extended the version 15 tables you must also extend the Price List Line table and the CopyFrom() methods by subscribing to special events.
+If you extended the Business Central (Version 15.0) tables you must also extend the Price List Line table and the CopyFrom() methods by subscribing to special events.
 Here's are examples that extend the Sales Price table with a Document No. field.

 ```
 tableextension 50010 "Document No in Sales Price" extends "Sales Price"